Click here to return to the main site entry page

 Freemans garge the workshop

-The forecourt and workshops behind the above picture, but in derelict state shortly before demolition c2015
+The forecourt and workshops behind the above picture, were in derelict state before eventual demolition c2015

 Click here to return to the main index of features